TeamOpenFIRE/OpenFIRE-Firmware/README.md

 - Multiple Guns Support; easily set the gun to use binds for P1-4 with a single setting, swap player position on-the-fly, and change the USB identifier for each unique board without modifying deep rooted Arduino files!
 - Fixed button responsiveness; no sticky inputs, and solid debouncing with no performance impact!
 - All upgrades are *optional,* and can work as a drop-in upgrade for current SAMCO builds (with minor changes).
+- Expanded save support, allowing changes to *every facet* of the firmware to be pushed to the board; no more reflashing just to change that one setting!
 - Plenty of safety checks, to ensure rock-solid functionality without parts sticking or overheating.
 Now you too can feel like a helicopter parent!
 - Remains forever open source, with *compatibility for GUN4IR parts!* Can use the same community resources of parts and tutorials for easier assembly of a complete build.
 - Clearer labeling in the sketch for user readability, to streamline configuration as much as possible (with simpler automated installation/binary distribution and graphical configuration options coming soon)!